Complaints and Disciplinary Process

 The Board assesses the complaint, and considers in light of the nature and circumstances of the complaint, the action or actions that the Board should take to respond to the complaint.

-The Board may decide to refer the complaint to a Professional Conduct Committee.
+The Board may also decide to refer the complaint to a Professional Conduct Committee.

 Professional Conduct Committee

-The Podiatrists Board may appoint these committees from time to time to investigate complaints.
+The Podiatrists Board may appoint these independent committees from time to time to investigate complaints.

 The Professional Conduct Committee can make various determinations and recommendations.
 Some of the determinations and recommendations possible are that: the Board counsel the practitioner, the Board review the competence of the podiatrist, the Board review the practitioner’s scope of practice, a charge be brought against the podiatrist, or no further steps be taken.